Finite Class 2 Nilpotent and Heisenberg Groups: Heisenberg groups

 \section{Heisenberg groups}

-\begin{summary} In this section, associate a (polarised) Heisenberg group to every $\Z$-bilinear map, in particular to alternating modules, or to finite \nilpotent{2} groups $G$ with cyclic centre.
-We show that upon extending the centre of the Heisenberg group suitably (using an extended polarisation), it will contain a normal subgroup isomorphic to $G$. \end{summary}
+\begin{summary} In this section, we associate a (polarised) Heisenberg group to every $\Z$-bilinear map, in particular to alternating modules, or to finite nilpotent groups $G$ of class at most $2$ with cyclic centre. \end{summary}